bwagenseller/bwagenseller.github.io/operating_systems/ubuntu/linux_notes.md

 * sdd is an unmounted USB
  * Notice how the partition under this USB has no mountpoint - this is not mounted but can be
  * If there was NO partition here, we would have to create one which may end up wiping the disk
 * sr0, which is my cdrom drive (there is no disk in it currently, so its not mounted)

+Personally, I like using `lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINTS,UUID` as it shows me some critical information.

 > The disks themselves are not mounted - in the directory tree or otherwise - but partitions under them are.
 If a disk has no partitions it is not visable nor usable in the directory tree!